elec327/elec327.github.io/lab5/index.md

 library.
 You then include the header and the compiled library into your project.)

+**BONUS:** If you added the external temperature sensor to your PCB, re-implement the temperature measurement using it.

 Save your control code as `random_mood_ring.c`. **Create a demo video that shows the shifting colors.
 You should demonstrate how changing the temperature causes changes in the color patterns.
 Upload your code and the video URL to owlspace.
-If you want to claim the library bonus, you should also upload a screenshot of your CCS project with the library included.**
+If you want to claim the library bonus, you should also upload a screenshot of your CCS project with the library included.
+If you want to claim the external sensor bonus, make sure you point out how you used it to measure temperature.
+Finally, if you used the SMD RGB LED, mention that as well.**